chenxran/chenxran.github.io/_pages/about.md

 I am currently a first-year master student in Biostatistics at the University of Michigan.
 Before that, I obtained my Bachelor of Science in Statistics (Data Science Track) at the Shanghai University of Finance and Economics, where I was advised by Prof. [Wanyun Cui](https://cuiwanyun.github.io/).
 My name in Chinese characters is 陈星然.

-My current research interest focus on:
+My current research interest focus on LLMs and AI-powered statistical inference procedure.

-- LLM as easily-editable knowledge bases for query.
-- LLM as authentic reasoner for extending scientific frontiers.
-- Broader applications of AI for Science.

 I am currently seeking a Ph.D. position for Fall 2024!
 Any advice or suggestions are welcome!